 There is no better to get your 70s vibe on than embracing the playfulness of the flirty fringe.
 From the shredded hemlines of skirts, dresses, and to fringe on sleeves of jackets, there is no denying that the fringe is back.
 This trend has extended to accessories too.
 For that boho vibe, you may want to combine a small fringe bag with a casual Friday outfit, or pair it with a cool summer outfit.
 Either way, you do not want to go over the top with this trend.

-This is one classy trend that makes accessorizing fun.
+This is one classy trend that makes accessorizing fun and not just for adults, with formal wear for kids.
 You can add on a belt, an oversized clutch purse and strappy heels.
 If you decide against the belt, a statement necklace will do, or a bold statement cuff.
 This trend is one way to combine elegance and comfort at the same time.
 You can always pair it with a blazer, and remember that loose cut jumpsuits that fit your figure are more flattering.

 Nothing screams 70s like the bohemian dress.
 You can always create a more contemporary look by accessorizing with booties for an edgy look or white trainers.
 Donning on a jacket can also balance out the look.
 Going boho chic and staying trendy does not get easier than this.

 This piece is all about comfort and versatility.
 You can dress it up with a pair of stilettos or dress it down with sneakers.
 Either way, this is a look that you can always get right.

 The necktie blouse is back.
 Amazingly you can still wear it with a pair of flared trousers or a skirt, as was the trend in the 70s.
 The choice is yours.
 Throwing on a fitted coat or jacket for layering is also a perfect way of rocking the necktie blouse in 2016.